lifadev/archive_aws-lambda-go-shim/README.md

   We do not intend to compare Go with other languages but to appreciate the overhead of our shim compared to officialy supported AWS Lambda languages.

-:sunglasses: It is the 2nd fastest way to run an AWS Lambda function and makes the Node.js *spwan process* technique obsolete.
+:sunglasses: It is the 2nd fastest way to run an AWS Lambda function and makes the Node.js *spawn process* technique obsolete.

 ![Benchmark](asset/bench_1000.png)